-Some states now charge those who “negligently” require search and rescue.
+States that already charge those who “negligently” require search and rescue.

-Search and Rescue card programs
+Search and Rescue card programs.

 Programs exist to help both the destination and the visitor.
 The hikers pay for them and, in exchange, don’t have to worry about paying should search and rescue be required.
 While not exactly insurance, these funds help offset the soaring costs of search and rescue.

 Colorado has their CORSAR card.
 “CORSAR cards are available for $3 for a 1-year card and $12 for a 5-year card.
 The CORSAR card is not insurance and does not reimburse individuals or pay for medical transport.”

 “An ambulance, whether air or ground performing ambulance functions solely, is considered medical transport, and expenses for this are not eligible for reimbursement by the SAR Fund.”